AnotherJohnH/Zif/README.md

 the front-end.

-The launcher configuration file ("zif.cfg") file is used to provide a front-end menu where z-code games available in the local file system can be selected and certain aspects of the terminal emulation configured.
+The launcher configuration file ("zif.cfg") file is used to provide a front-end menu where z-code games available in the local file system can be selected and the structure of the launcher menu system configured.

 ## Thanks & Acknowledgements